JetenderG/liri-node-app/README.md

 Requirment
 ----

+*node.js*

+A run time environment that allows to use of javascript code outside the browser.

+> you can download the installer  at https://nodejs.org/en/

 Need a Spotfiy client key and Secret.
 You can find instruction in finding the info by clicking on the "node-spotify-api" hyperlink.

 Instructions